c3lang/c3-web/src/content/blogs/C3_0_7_4_Released__Enhanced_Enum_Support_and_Smarter_Error_Handling.md

 author: "Christoffer Lernö"
 ---

-# C3 0.7.4 – enum updates and more

 C3 version 0.7.4 brings a substantial set of improvements focused on better enum support, enhanced error handling, improved debugging capabilities, and numerous quality-of-life improvements.
 Here's a comprehensive look at what's new.

 ## Major Language Features